Jackie Speier: Environment and energy

 Speier is concerned for the protection of the environment.
 She cites the decline of salmon on the West Coast as evidence of global warming.
 Speier believes global warming poses a growing danger and negatively affects the environment.
 When she spoke to the House on the subject, she expressed a desire "to craft a bipartisan and commonsense energy plan that makes polluters pay, provides for middle-class energy tax credits, and creates a new industry and lots of good, clean, green jobs".
 Speier worked to improve energy legislation with the Clean Air Rebate Act of 2009, the Home Star Act and the American Clean Energy and Security Act.

 Foreign policy

 In January 2019, Speier introduced H.R.
 1028, the RIGHT Act, to prevent foreign money from influencing U.S. elections.
 She also introduced the PUTIN Act in 2017, legislation to prevent any federal funding for a cybersecurity unit with Russia, as proposed by then President Donald Trump.

 On June 27, 2019, Speier introduced a resolution condemning the murder of journalist Jamal Khashoggi and demanding a reevaluation of the U.S. relationship with Saudi Arabia from the secretary of state in response to reports of numerous violations of the human rights of Saudi activists.

-She supports Israel in relation to the Gaza war.
+Speier tweeted in support of Israel in the immediate aftermath of the October 7 attacks in 2023.